fenago/datascience-machine-learning/labs/lab_3.md

 -------------------------------------

-In this scenario, we are going to go through a few concepts of statistics and probability, which might be a refresher for some of you.
-These concepts are important to go through if you want to be a data scientist.
-We will see examples to understand these concepts better.
-We will also look at how to implement those examples using actual Python code.

-We'll be covering the following topics in this scenario:
+We'll be covering the following topics in this lab:

 - Types of data distributions and how to plot them
 - Understanding percentiles and moments